ibm-cloud-docs/FileStorage/getting-started.md

 Both NFSv3 and NFSv4.1 are supported in the {{site.data.keyword.cloud}} environment.
 Network File System (NFS) is a networking protocol for distributed file sharing.
 It allows remote hosts to mount file systems over a network and interact with those file systems as if they are mounted locally.

-Use **NFSv3** protocol when possible.
+Use the **NFSv3** protocol when possible.
 NFSv3 supports safe asynchronous writes and is more robust at error handling than the previous NFSv2.
 It supports 64-bit file sizes and offsets, allowing clients to access more than 2 GB of file data.
 NFSv3 natively supports `no_root_squash` that allows root clients to retain root permissions on the NFS share.

 When {{site.data.keyword.filestorage_short}} is used in a VMware&reg; deployment, **NFSv4.1** might be the better choice for your implementation.
 For more information about the different features of each version and what is supported by VMware&reg;, see [NFS Protocols and ESXi](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-8A929FE4-1207-4CC5-A086-7016D73C328F.html){: external}.